 While some of these signs and symptoms are completely harmless (but nevertheless annoying), others can be warning signs of more serious medical concerns.
 This round-up of skin conditions and symptoms may be able to help you decode your rash.

 Although this list of signs may be useful, it’s not a substitute for a doctor’s advice.
 If you’re truly concerned that a skin problem is serious or abnormal, don’t hesitate to get help.
-Some skin conditions can be a warning sign of sorts, and even minor skin diseases may result in permanent scarring if not attended to promptly.

 Skin conditions that can be treated with laser: